Lithia Motors: History

-With the acquisition of the DCH Auto Group in late 2014, Lithia expanded to 139 stores in 14 states across the US, Hawaii, and Alaska.

-In September 2016, Lithia Motors announced that they were acquiring Greiner Ford-Lincoln in Casper, WY.

-In September 2016, Lithia Motors partnered with Carbone Auto Group in New York and Vermont, bringing the Lithia Motors store count to 152.

-In May 2017, Lithia Motors announced that they had acquired Baierl Auto Group in Pittsburgh, increasing their total store count to 160 and collision center count to 22.

-In August 2017, Lithia Motors acquired Downtown Los Angeles Auto Group ("DTLA"), bringing the Lithia store count to 167.

-In February 2018, Lithia Motors' store count grew to 179 after their acquisition of Day Automotive Group out of Monroeville, Pennsylvania.

-In March 2018, Lithia Motors acquired Prestige Auto Stores in Bergen County, New Jersey bringing the Lithia store count to 185.

 In February 2021, a source reported Lithia Motors was in talks to acquire the Suburban Collection dealer chain in Michigan.
 Suburban reported revenues of $2.7 billion in 2019.
 Later in April of the same year, the company acquired New Jersey dealership Planet Honda of Union, which is expected to add $230 million in annual revenue.
+In August 2021, it purchased Canadian dealership Pfaff Automotive, its first outside the United States, and the Driveway.com subsidiary assumed title sponsorship of the subsidiary's motorsport presence Pfaff Motorsports.

-Lithia Motors pledged to increase annual revenue through acquisitions by about $20 billion over a five-year period in 2020. in early 2021, the company has added roughly $6.5 billion to its annual revenue, placing it about one-third of the way towards the company's target, according to CFO Tina Miller, currently in charge over the project.
+In early 2021, the company added about $6.5 billion to its annual revenue, placing it about one-third of the way towards the company's target, according to CFO Tina Miller, currently in charge over the project.
 The success of the project is in part attributed to Lithia's e-commerce platform Driveway, which facilitates online used car sales with its inventory coming from dealer lots owned by Lithia.

+As of May 2022, Lithia operated 267 stores in 24 states, and 14 in Canada.

+With the acquisition of the Jardine Motors Group, Lithia expanded into the United Kingdom in March 2023.
+At the beginning of 2024, Lithia also acquired the Pendragon Group, thereby integrating additional British dealers (Evans Halshaw, Stratstone, etc.) into the group.

 Product

-Lithia sells new cars from General Motors, Chrysler, Toyota, Honda, Jaguar, Land Rover, BMW, Volkswagen, Mazda, and Porsche among others.
-New cars make up 58% of auto sales, with used cars making up the other 42%.
+Lithia sells new and used cars of various makes and models.
+New cars make up 49% of retail auto sales, with used cars making up the other 51%.
 Additional revenues come from auto repair at the dealerships, financing, and insurance sales.

 In 2013 Lithia was named No. 9 on Automotive News' list of the 125 largest U.S. dealership groups, with retail new-vehicle sales of 56,960 units in 2012.
 In used-vehicle sales it also ranks No. 9, with retail used-vehicle sales of 49,067 in 2012.

-The company received a Global Automotive Shareholder Value Awards presented by PwC and Automotive News in 2015 the sixth consecutive year for Lithia, followed by a three-year award in 2016.
+The company received a Global Automotive Shareholder Value Award presented by PwC and Automotive News in 2015, the sixth consecutive year for Lithia, followed by a three-year award in 2016.
 The awards are given to companies to recognize the highest shareholder returns within one-year and three-year periods among Global Vehicle Manufacturers, Global Automotive Suppliers and U.S. Automotive Retailers categories.

-Recent financials

-Revenue in millions of US dollars.